Nexmo/station/_documentation/stitch/concepts/mos.md

 An R-value is calculated based on those factors and is later used to calculate the final MOS, by this well known formula:
 > MOS = 1 + 0.035R + ((R - 60) * (100 – R) * 0.000007R)

+### What can a MOS can be used for

+Among typical usages are

+* Indicating overall call quality through a UI element

+* Automatically dropping the call when MOS is insufficient

+* Triggering a fallback to another communication channel.
+For example from in-app call via IP to a telephony call via PSTN